maurobonfietti/remote-jobs/README.md

 ## 📮 Post a Job:

 [Feel free to connect with me](https://www.opentoworkremote.com/contact) if you want to add, remove, or post a featured job.

-Mail To: <jobs@opentoworkremote.com>
+Write email to: <jobs@opentoworkremote.com>

 ## 🌎 Remote Jobs Made Simple: